Know Your Rights Under Title IX And Sex/Race Discrimination Laws

 Navigating The Title IX Process

 University investigations under Title IX have changed in the past few years in response to pressure from the U.S. Department of Education.
 In August 2020, new Title IX Federal Regulations were issued and have led to changes in Title IX investigations and processes across the country.
 If you have been accused, you need help.
 Do not interview or take any steps without speaking to us.
-You need a guide to work with you and explain how the Investigation will go and how the Investigator thinks.
+You need an experienced nationwide Title IX attorney to work with you and explain how the Investigation will go and how the Investigator thinks.
 You need a guide who will protect your rights and ensure you are receiving the protections afforded to you under the Federal Regulations.
 Title IX can be a complex area of the education law to navigate without the assistance of counsel.
 NachtLaw‘s experienced Title IX attorneys will guide you through the internal investigation process that colleges and universities use.
 It is an enormous mistake to sit through an interview without being accompanied by counsel.
 Seemingly innocent statements and admissions by you, or denial by you of facts that the university can prove, can result in a university official finding you “responsible” for an act that you did not commit.

 Frequently Asked Questions